JamesWhite1911/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a javascript library that lets you create components and change the DOM by writing code that looks similar to html.
+It solves the problem of needing to write bulky code to add elements to a web page, and it handles events by creating a virtual DOM that only updates nodes that need updating to avoid fully reloading the DOM after every event.

 1. Describe component state.
+State is just the current state of a component, it changes when something interacts with the component.
+You can handle it with useState

 1. Describe props.
+Props are the properties of an element in the application.
+You can use them to pass in data to child components of the app by using them as arguments in the parent element.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A side effect is anything that happens outside of the scope of the function being executed.
+You need to handle side effects so nothing outside breaks your component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.